 Deep Learning uses multi-layered deep neural networks to simulate the functions of the brain to solve tasks that have previously eluded scientists.
 As neural networks have multiple layers they are best run on highly parallel processors.
 For this reason, you’ll be able to train your network much faster on GPUs than CPUs as the latter are more suited to serial tasks.

-The graph above shows the dramatic performance difference in teraFLOPs of the DGX-1 Deep Learning server versus a traditional server with two Intel Xeon E5 2697 v3 CPUs.
+The graph above shows the dramatic performance difference in teraFLOPs of the DGX-1 Deep Learning server versus a server with eight GPUs plus a traditional server with two Intel Xeon E5 2697 v3 CPUs.
 Of course you can train Deep Learning Networks without a GPU however the task is so computationally expensive that it’s almost exclusively done using GPUs.

 Most Deep Learning frameworks make use of a specific library called cuDNN (CUDA Deep Neural Networks) which is specific to NVIDIA GPUs.
 So how do you decide which GPUs to get?

-There are many NVIDIA GPU options ranging from the cheaper GeForce GTX - gaming oriented cards, to the more expensive Tesla - compute oriented cards, and beyond to the even more expensive DGX-1 server.
+There are many NVIDIA GPU options ranging from the cheaper TITAN X workstation oriented cards, to the more powerful Tesla - compute oriented cards, and beyond to the even more capable DGX-1 server.
 All of these can run Deep Learning applications, but there are some important differences to consider.

 How many CUDA cores does the GPU have?